abhijit84842/Web_Development_Projects_2024/MERN Stack Project/CitySling_E-com_in_NodeJs/README.md

 <h3> Use POSTMAN for API Testing </h3>

 <h3>User Authetication & Functionality </h3>
-- Encrypted the password by bcrypt
+* Encrypted the password by bcrypt
-- Cookie set using JWT
+* Set cookie using JWT
 <h3> User Veryfication in login </h3>